An Introduction to the Three Inside Up Candlestick Pattern

 2. The Small Bullish Candle: A small green candle that opens and closes inside the body of the previous day’s large red candle.
 This indicates that selling pressure has stalled.

 3. The Confirmation Candle: A large green candle that closes above the high of the first candle.
-This is the signal that the bulls have officially taken the steering wheel.
+This may indicate a possible shift in market sentiment.

 The Psychology Behind the Pattern